pgalatic/thesis/core/README.md

 luarocks install lua-cjson
 ```

-**If an error occurs with the normal Torch installation, try the old [Torch Distro](https://github.com/torch/distro), which has worked in the past.** --Paul Galatic

 ### (Optional) GPU Acceleration

 If you have an NVIDIA GPU, you can accelerate all operations with CUDA.